bridgetownrb/bridgetown/bridgetown-website/src/_docs/bundled-configurations.md

 ### Swup.js Page Transitions

 ⚡️ Adds [Swup](https://swup.js.org) for fast animated page transitions that make your site feel modern and cool.
-(If you've used Turbolinks or Hotwire, you'll love Swup!)
+(If you've used Turbo or Turbolinks, you'll love Swup!)

 🛠 **Configure using:**